-Although it's hard to find today, you can make it yourself with this recipe from Tania's Kitchen.
+Although it's hard to find today, you can make it yourself.
 Or, if you prefer a healthier version of an Italian-inspired strawberry delivery system, then you'll want to try our recipe for Strawberries with Mascarpone Cream.

 We can't say fruitcake has ever been "forgotten," exactly.
 Fruitcake has always been around, and folks are very conscious of that around Christmastime.
 The problem is that many regard the prospect of eating fruitcake with a least some measure of trepidation.
 And that's putting it mildly.
 But it doesn't have to be that way.
 Fruitcake, when it's homemade with fresh ingredients, can be quite the revelation.
 Don't believe us?
 You could try making it yourself…